gennarovela/devShort/README.md

    * Integrated statistics viewer
 2. Widely configurably for your needs with one file only
 3. Privacy friendly
+   * Only the access count and date is tracked
    * The whole code is verifiable in minutes